Charles Fortune: Broadcasting career

 The South African cricket historian André Odendaal described Fortune as "the voice of cricket for generations of South African cricket enthusiasts".
-Fortune also travelled to England, Australia and New Zealand when South African Test cricketers toured, joining the local radio commentary teams, and consequently attracting admirers from around the cricket world.
+Fortune travelled to England, Australia and New Zealand when South African Test cricketers toured, joining the local radio commentary teams, and consequently attracting admirers from around the cricket world.
+Popular in Australia, he also travelled there to cover the English tours of 1954–55 and 1958–59.

 He was famous for painting word pictures that conveyed what it was like to be at the ground, sometimes at the expense of the action on the field.
 The South African journalist Sue de Groot remembers, "Fortune spoke about the sky a lot, and the birds, and the trees, and sometimes a little about the cricket, and he did it all beautifully."
 His Australian counterpart, Alan McGilvray, said, "He would lose track of the game every so often, and he didn't often worry about such minor details as the score.
 But the words flowed from his mouth like a cascade of flowers, colourful and sweet-smelling and rich in warmth and character."
+Fortune had close friendships with McGilvray and John Arlott, his English radio counterpart.

 McGilvray said Fortune's "patriotism and pride knew no bounds", and describes his excitement in the commentary box as the South Africans approached victory in the Fifth Test in 1966–67 and their first-ever series victory against Australia: "he burst into uncontrolled sobbing ...
 His body was shaking, as if in some sort of patriotic spasm."
 Eventually he was able to gather himself and broadcast the moment of victory.